 Ayer comí manzanas.
 (I ate some apples yesterday.)

-2. Use the preterite for completed actions that took place a specific number of times or happened during a certain time period:
+2. Completed actions that took place a specific number of times or happened during a certain time period

 La semana pasada fui de compras tres veces.
 (I went shopping three times last week.)

 Anoche me desperté dos veces.
 (I woke up twice last night.)

 3. When you need to talk about actions that took place during a specific time period, but are not taking place anymore

 Me leí ese libro en tres días.
 (I read that book in three days.)

 Viví en Barcelona durante siete meses.
 (I lived in Barcelona for seven months.)